 - Alien Certificate of Registration (ACR) for foreign workers and residents in the Philippines

-- Visit the nearest branch of your preferred bank (ideally one where you have an existing bank account).
-It's the easiest bank to open a checking account since you're already an existing client.
+- Visit the nearest branch of your preferred bank.
+Ideally, it’s one where you have an existing bank account.
+It’ll be easier to open a checking account since you're already a client.

 - Present the checking account requirements to the bank staff.